dbbs-lab/bsb-core/docs/source/config/module/overview.rst

 Configuration plays a key role in the scaffold builder.
 It is the main mechanism to describe a model.
-A scaffold model can be initialized from a Configuration object, either from a standalone file or provided by the :doc:`Storage </storage/overview>`.
+A scaffold model can be initialized from a Configuration object, either from a standalone file or provided by the :class:`~.storage.Storage`.
 In both cases the raw configuration string is parsed into a Python tree of dictionaries and lists.
 This configuration tree is then passed to the Configuration class for :ref:`casting
 <configuration-casting>`.
 How a tree is to be cast into a Configuration object can be